tijptjik/FEWD_1.0/lesson17/slides.md

 * change()
   * The user changed something in the element
 * select()
-  * User has selected a new choice in an element
+  * User has selected a text in an in text input or textarea